amirrezaask/kv_store.zig/README.md

 # kv_store.zig
-Simple key value store written in Zig, which works with TCP.
+Simple, Async key value store written in Zig, which works with TCP.
+This is a sample of how async evented io works in Zig.

 ## Commands
 ```